 Is a gimlet tool more useful than a drill bit?

-Both have their specific uses.
+Both have their specific functions.
 Gimlets are great for small spaces, but can be taxing to use for an extended amount of time.

-Drill bits are more versatile and can fit in both power drills and hand drills, but don’t do anything on their own.
+Drill bits are more versatile and can fit in both power drills and hand drills, but don’t necessarily function on their own.

-Really though, since both are cheap it’s worth it to have a set of both so you have the right tool when the time comes!
+However, since both are cheap it’s definitely worth owning a set of both so you have the right tools when the time comes!

 That’s it for this guide to gimlet tool sets!
 How has your experience been with these handle little tools?
 Let everyone know in the comments below!